-Education City, Qatar
+Education City, Qatar Campus Profile

 Carnegie Mellon University's branch campus in Education City, Qatar offers five undergraduate degree programs, business administration, biological sciences, computational biology, computer science and information systems.
 Its first students were enrolled in August 2004.
-Enrollment for the fall 2014 semester was 413.
+Enrollment for the fall 2015 semester was 413.
 The branch campus is located in a 460,000 square-foot building that is owned by the Qatar Foundation (see below) and houses virtually all Carnegie Mellon Qatar academic and administrative functions.
-Though predominantly a commuter campus, over 70 students live in student housing in Education City that is owned and operated by the Qatar Foundation.
+Though predominantly a commuter campus, over 70 students live in student housing in Education City that is owned and operated by the Qatar Foundation and CMU does not provide housing to students as the Qatar Campus.